svn2github/wordpress-vip-plugins/chartbeat/readme.txt

 = 1.3 =
 * 'trackadmin' option added by Jesse S. McDougall, jesse@catalystwebworks.com

+= 1.4 =
+* Security enhancements from automatic *

+= 1.4.1 =
+* Fix widget error in logs *

 = 2.0 =
 * Added Dashboard Widget, Active Visits in Post Board and Embedded Console

+= 2.0.2 =
+* Updated handling of window load event to ensure Chartbeat is always loaded

+= 2.0.3 =
+* Fixed issure where the Chartbeat console's iframe was too short to be usable